hightechu/2021-skills-academy/modules/day4/README.md

 #### Workshop: _Pitching Your Project_

 ```
-In this self-directed collabovation period, developer teams will impliment the skills introduced during previous workshops to continue implimenting their designs as code.
+In this hands-on workshop, developers will be introduced to the skills they will need to build their presentation pitch deck for the Pitch & Demo Day.
 ```

 #### Building Block: _Perfecting Your Pitch_